prakHr/prakHr/README.md

   - [x] "MapReduce, Network Programming and ML Algos from scratch"

 - 2022 Goals:
   - [ ] "Learn to write optimized algorithms using the knowledge of Competitive Programming Contests.
-Do at least 2 self taught courses till the end of this year."
+Do at least 2 self taught courses till the end of this year.(One Done on Game Development in Unity using c-sharp)"

 - hobbies: ["Metaverse Technology Creation","Youtube content creation","Cinema"]